-© 2020 CIRANO.
+© 2023 CIRANO.
 All rights reserved.

-Her research program is centered on the communication of emotions.
-In particular, she focuses on the social factors that influence this process such as gender and intergroup relations.
+She focuses on the social factors that influence this process such as gender and intergroup relations.
 One line of research investigates the influence of facial appearance on the perception of emotions in men and women as well as individuals of different age.
 Another line of research on social context influences focuses on emotion communication as a function of the ingroup versus outgroup status of the interaction partner.
 More recently, she has started a research program on emotion communication at the workplace.
 In particular she has been interested in employees' regulation of emotion expressions on order to conform to organizational display and feeling rules and the consequences for their wellbeing and satisfaction at work.